pyshx/collaborative-ipfs-text-editor/README.md

 This Demo uses WebRTC to establish the connections between nodes.
 WebRTC is a CPU intensive protocol and not all Browsers will behave correctly, depending on their implementation of WebRTC or the resources available on the machine that they are running.
 This is a known issue and something the [js-ipfs team is looking at alternatives to solve](https://github.com/ipfs/js-ipfs/issues/962).

+## Future plans

+I plan to make my own collaborative code-editor for command line in future.

 ## License